ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 Or you can use the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller), with a `PATCH` request to the [/resource_instances/{id}](https://cloud.ibm.com/apidocs/resource-controller#update-a-resource-instance) endpoint.

 Changing the type of endpoints available on your deployment does not cause any downtime from a database perspective.
-However, if you disable an endpoint that is currently being used by you or your applications, those connections are dropped.
+However, if you disable an endpoint that is being used by you or your applications, those connections are dropped.

 ## Credentials for Private Endpoints